copperpunk-elixir/gristle/blog/0_in the middle.md

 You're jumping into a novel at about Chapter 6.
 And no, that's not because you missed the earlier chapters.
 I am only writing it now, because I think it has finally become something worth reading about.
 But as they say, there's no use wilting over crushed tomatoes.
 Now let us catch up.<br><br>
 This project started out as somewhat of an experiment, or rather, it was a means to scratch an itch that had been bothering me for a few years:
->What does it take to make an autopilot sufficiently reliable, affordable, maintanable, and integratable enough to be as usable as possible?
+>What does it take to make an autopilot sufficiently reliable, affordable, maintanable, and integratable enough to be extremely useful?

 Or written as more of a challenge:<br>
 > Can I create an autopilot that I could trust, afford, and would actually want to use?